shauryakalia/Meet.Me/README.md

 # Meet.Me
-# Description
-Appointment Scheduling Website.
+Appointment Scheduling Website for Practices.

-Open Sourced for contributions.

-# Stack
-Node.js

-Express

-React

-Postgres
+Register your services and allow people to book appointments related to the services you offer.